Naoki Urasawa: 2020–present

 In 2020, Urasawa drew advertisements for the Samsonite Red luggage brand, and was chosen to create one of the official posters for the 2020 Summer Olympics.
 For the second year in a row, he drew the poster for the Osaka Women's Marathon.
 In June, Urasawa created the cover portrait for Universal Japan's 250th anniversary release of music by Ludwig van Beethoven.
 He also appears in July 2020's ZK/Zunō Keisatsu 50 Mirai e no Kodō, a documentary film about the rock band Zunō Keisatsu.
 Urasawa directed and illustrated the music video, and illustrated the cover art, for Kazuyoshi Saito's March 2021 digital single "Boy".
 In November 2021, Urasawa's first one-shot for Shueisha, "Dr. Toguro Dokuro no Saigo", was published in Grand Jump to celebrate the magazine's 10th anniversary.
 By December 2021, his various works had over 140 million copies in circulation worldwide.
-He had an acting role in the December 2022 film Tenjō no Hana, portraying poet Haruo Satō.
+He had an acting role in the December 2022 film The Flower in the Sky, portraying poet Haruo Satō.
+Urasawa served as a "creative partner" on La Panthere de Cartier, a 2025 anime produced by the French brand Cartier and animated by Production I.G.